AzureAD/microsoft-authentication-library-for-android/docs/home.md

 - com.microsoft.identity.common
   - github: [https://github.com/AzureAD/microsoft-authentication-library-common-for-android](https://github.com/AzureAD/microsoft-authentication-library-common-for-android)

-Where MSAL depends on common for definition of abstractions and implementation identity provider specific implementation.
+Where MSAL depends on common for definition of abstractions and of the identity provider specific implementation.

 ## Component Overview Diagram

 The following component diagram illustrates the components of the library and the dependencies between them.
 Abstract components are marked as with the "abstract" annotation.
-Each components and groups of components will be covered in more details in separate documents linked to below.
+Each component and group of components will be covered in more detail in separate documents linked below.

 ![MSAL Component Diagram](./images/MSAL_Components.png)